Hykudoru/TextGauge/README.md

 # TextGauge
-TextGauge is a smart jQuery plugin that performs basic input length analysis on DOM text/textarea nodes allowing you to pass callback functions to fire when one of your text gauges remains within its limits or exceeds its limits.
-Features include customizable positive/negative number indicator colors and 3 customizable themes (tg-them-light, tg-theme-dark, tg-theme-electron)!
+TextGauge is a smart jQuery plugin that performs basic input length analysis on DOM text/textarea nodes allowing you to pass callback functions to fire when one of your text gauges remains within or exceeds its limits.
+Features include customizable positive and negative number indicator colors and 3 customizable themes (tg-theme-light, tg-theme-dark, tg-theme-electron)!
 Note: TG is smart enough to reject attempts to use its functionality on any other DOM elements other than textarea or text input nodes.
-Each TG has its number indicator in the form of a div or span.
+Each TG has its number indicator in the form of a div or a span.
-Simply place a div or span after every TG or you won't see any output.
+Simply place a div or span after every one of your TG's or no output will be visible.

 # Install via CDN
 ```